harmlessprince/gamecatalog/README.md

     });

     ```
-### Get  Player
+### Get  All Games Version

-Returns json data ofall the games played per year and their players
+Returns json data of all the games version grouped per year and the players that has it.

 - URL